AcademySoftwareFoundation/tac/process/start_project.md

 - Will this project divert away resources from existing project(s)?
 - What existing code is coming into the project, and what potential code could come?
 - Does the project currently have the feature set, robustness, and scalability necessary to adequately solve the problem for film production, or else is there (a) a clear roadmap to get to that point and (b) a team assembled with the skills and experience to successfully execute the plan?

-If a project does not meet the above criteria, the TAC can reject the proposal.

 Prospective projects are always welcome to engage the TAC to present the work being done to gauge whether the project would be a good fit within the Academy Software Foundation.